Welcome to the culture book, the book about us at Thatsup!

 With the launch of Thatsup our very unpolished user content and community was also launched.
 At the same time it was hard to develop it faster, because we didn’t have either a designer or a community manager in house.

 In 2018 we entered the third phase of the company development, which we also find ourselves in now.
-We hired Sam Brandhildh as the company’s first designer, the same person that designed our first version for free, so it felt good to pay him back with a job ten years later.
+We hired Sam Brandhildh as the company’s first designer, the same person that designed our first version for free, so it felt good to “pay him back” with a job ten years later.
 At the same time we hired Ida Berzén, who became our first Community Manager (and even Marketing Director).
+Both of them still work for us today.
 It felt like the last two pieces of the puzzle were laid with these two roles.
-Now we only had to grow puzzle.
+Now we only had to grow the puzzle.
 The same year we increased the editorial and tech teams.
-In addition we added a new role when we hired Agnes Lindberg as COO, with the purpose of developing the company towards international expansion.
-In that year we hired the same number of people as we had done in total up until then.
+In 2018 we hired the same number of people as we had done in total up until then.
+We also began to develop Thatsup Web the same year.

 Adam, 10 years later.